PrasannaNatarajan/academic-profile/content/project/SNU_EEWS/index.md

 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Crowdsourcing an Earthquake Early Warning System for the Indian Subcontinent (SNU-EEWS)."
+summary = "Crowdsourcing an Earthquake Early Warning System for the Indian Subcontinent (SNU-EEWS). <br>"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`